rua-iri/rua-iri.github.io/content/blog/bahraini-arabic-assorted.md

 Since I've been living in Bahrain I've been trying to pick up some of the local dialect of Arabic, which is quite different to those with which I was previously familiar.

 The dialect has a large number of quirks which distinguish it from those spoken by other Arabs, perhaps the result of the multitude of different cultures who have travelled through or settled here over centuries.

-Some of these entries may or may not be exclusive to Bahrain.

 The country is culturally and linguistically similar to other gulf countries, in particular Kuwait for some reason, so these words and phrases may not necessarily be unique to Bahrain.